paschaldubem/Spotify_Analysis/README.md

 This showed that I listened to and interacted with 1,078 unique artists on the platform.

 - TOP ARTISTS STREAMED: To identify the artists that were streamed the most frequently over the given period, two criteria were used:
     - By total minutes played: This helped reveal the total time I spent listening to these artists over the given period.
-This query ranks artists by total minutes played
+This query ranks artists by total minutes played.

+    - By frequency of completing the tracks `trackdone`: This reveals the number of times I fully listened to these artists songs without skipping over this same time period.
+Spotify has a column named “reason for trackend” where any possible scenario leading to their songs ending is recorded.

 ```sql
 -- Top 10 artists by total minutes played